bluecom3t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. A script that sets the permission to the file hello where the owner and group has no permission at all and the other users have all the permissions.
 9. A script that sets the mode of the file hello.
 10. A script that sets the mode of the file hello the same as olleh's mode.
+11. A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.